tbakerx/Canadian-Wanderlust/user/pages/01.home/_about/about.md

       subheading: Kuala Lumpur - Malaysia
       body: Visas time was almost up in Thailand so we hopped a flight across the border to see Malaysia.
 First stop, Kuala Lumpur!
       align: image
+    - img: cameron-highlands.jpg
+      heading: November 2, 2017
+      subheading: Cameron Highlands
+      body: We're off to higher altitudes and lower temperatures in the Cameron Highlands.
+This mountainous region is home to valleys of tea plantations and farms as far as the eye can see.
+      align: inverted
+    - img: ipoh.jpg
+      heading: November 5, 2017
+      subheading: Ipoh
+      body: Decided to stop off in Ipoh for a few days on our way to Penang.
+Cameron Highlands left us wanting to see more of Malaysias landscape and nature and we're hoping to get our fill here before hitting the next city.
+      align: image
     - img: 3.png
       heading:
       alttext: TBD